GreenDelta/openLCA2-manual/src/advanced_top/system_synamics.md

 ![](../media/sys_dyn_4.png)

-openLCA does not yet include a system dynamics modelling interface, so the models need to be pre-modelled and exported from a system dynamics software first.
+openLCA does not yet include a system dynamics modelling interface, so the models need to be first pre-modelled and exported from a system dynamics software.
 You need a XMILE file of your model.
-Some example models can be found here: [https://exchange.iseesystems.com/directory/isee](https://exchange.iseesystems.com/directory/isee) (but not all of these are supported yet.).
+Some example models can be found here: [https://exchange.iseesystems.com/directory/isee](https://exchange.iseesystems.com/directory/isee) (but not all of these are supported yet).

 The pop-up window allows you to give your systems dynamics model a name and select the XMILE file of your model.